-- (a) The person shall set out the following information, calculated for the calendar year using SQM ON.80 - ON.85, in an emission report prepared for a calendar year in respect of ammonia production at a facility. - (b) Report the total annual quantity of feedstock consumed, by feedstock type, expressed in - (1) cubic metres (m3), for gaseous quantities; - (2) kilolitres (kl), for liquid quantities; and - (3) tonnes (t), for solid quantities. - (c) For each feedstock type used under subsection (a), report the annual weighted average carbon content expressed in - (1) kilograms (kg) of C/kilograms (kg) of feedstock, for gaseous quantities; - (2) kilograms (kg) of C/kilolitres (kl) of feedstock, for liquid quantities; and - (3) kilograms (kg) of C/kilograms (kg) of feedstock, for solid quantities. - (d) Report the - (1) total annual quantity of urea, expressed in tonnes (t); - (2) total annual quantity of ammonia, expressed in tonnes (t); - (3) total annual quantity of CO2 emissions from ammonia production, expressed in tonnes (t); and - (4) total annual quantity of CO2 consumed in urea production, expressed in tonnes (t). - (e) Report the - total annual quantity of CO2 recovered or captured other than the amount reported under (d)(4), expressed in tonnes (t); - (2) Indicate if the CO2 under (e)(1) that is recovered or captured is for downstream use, on-site production or permanent storage.
+- (a) The person shall set out the following information, calculated for the calendar year using SQM ON.80 - ON.85, in an emission report prepared for a calendar year in respect of ammonia production at a facility. - (b) Report the total annual quantity of feedstock consumed, by feedstock type, expressed in - (1) cubic metres (m3), for gaseous quantities; - (2) kilolitres (kl), for liquid quantities; and - (3) tonnes (t), for solid quantities. - (c) For each feedstock type used under subsection (a), report the annual weighted average carbon content expressed in - (1) kilograms (kg) of C/kilograms (kg) of feedstock, for gaseous quantities; - (2) kilograms (kg) of C/kilolitres (kl) of feedstock, for liquid quantities; and - (3) kilograms (kg) of C/kilograms (kg) of feedstock, for solid quantities.

+(d) Report the

+- (1) total annual quantity of urea, expressed in tonnes (t); - (2) total annual quantity of ammonia, expressed in tonnes (t); - (3) total annual quantity of CO2 emissions from ammonia production, expressed in tonnes (t); and - (4) total annual quantity of CO2 consumed in urea production, expressed in tonnes (t), which may be zero if the CO2 consumed in urea production is accounted for in the amount reported under (d)(4).